 open/close all folders

-- Also, the GBA remake of The Legend of Zelda: A Link to the Past, where it got rather irritating.
+- The GBA remake of The Legend of Zelda: A Link to the Past utilized this to the point where it got rather irritating.
 The original game only had standard sword sounds, but the GBA remake had the poor guy yelling so much you'd wonder why his vocal cords weren't screwed up for life.

 - In The Legend of Zelda: Spirit Tracks, when Zelda learns that the Big Bad has taken her body and intends to possess it, she gives a very audible "Iyaaaaaaaa!"
 (That's Japanese for Big "NO!".)
 Presumably it was left alone in the various translations of the game because it could be understood as just a generic "Eeeyaaaaugh" scream.